Main languages: Spanish (official) and French/Creole (Haitians).

 The first major slave revolt in the Americas occurred in Spain’s colony on Hispaniola (Santo Domingo) in 1522, when enslaved West Africans (Muslim Wolof) led an uprising.
 Many of the insurgents escaped to the mountains and formed the first independent African Maroon community in the Americas.

-Sugar cane increased Hispaniola’s profitability but increasing numbers of imported Africans kept escaping into the island’s interior, linking up with residual pockets of indigenous Taíno-Arawaks.
-By the 1530s, escaped Maroon groups had become so pervasive that large armed escorts were required for travel outside of the plantations.
+Sugar cane boosted Hispaniola’s economic growth but increasing numbers of imported Africans kept escaping into the island’s interior, linking up with residual pockets of indigenous Taíno-Arawaks.
+By the 1530s, escaped Maroon groups had become so pervasive that large armed escorts were required for travel outside the plantations.

 On the eastern, Spanish side, called Santo Domingo, Spanish colonists, Euro-indigenous mestizos and free as well as enslaved Africans lived in a relatively flexible cattle-ranching environment where class and caste distinctions were more relaxed.
 This resulted in a population of predominantly mixed Spanish and African descent.